Updated 10/7/2020. Originally published on ErinFlynn.com January 27, 2016.

 - Any scheduling info they need to know (like using a call scheduler)

-If you’re not currently using a call scheduler, you should start!
+Quick tip: If you’re not currently using a call scheduler, you should start!
 This will help you plan your days so much better and keep your work from being interrupted.
-I personally love Calendly.
+I personally love DotCal.

 If you’re offering clearly outlined services, you can outline what the client gets here, so they know from the start!